emard/LibXSVF-ESP/README.md

 Process packetized SVF stream from web file upload.
 Packets need to come in sequential order.
+Open page esp32.lan, enter any string and press
+ENTER, it will show JTAG device ID.
 Open page esp32.lan/upload.htm
 navigate to SVF file and click upload.
 2MB SVF file uploads in 12 seoonds.